agentframework/agentframework/doc/architecture/decisions/0010-use-agent-to-describe-an-instance-of-class.md

 ## Decision

 An instance of class should call Agent in AOP
-The type of agent should call AgentType
+The type of agent (class) should call AgentType

 ## Consequences